ericnickus/ericnickus/README.md

 - :My strengths are: very strong communication skils with all people from upper management to end users.
 (Strong communication doesn't just mean talking, it also means listening).
 A positive attitude -not afraid of learning new technologies  /new ways to do things, very detail oriented, down to validating  css and html and optimizing javascript where possible with zero errors.
 I play well with others.
 I also do well by myself.
-I have always seemed to be that guy that gets the project no one wants to do , like learning EDI on AS400 or running EDI User and ADMIN tasks on corporate systems while still maintaining a regular flow of programming projects .
+I have no issues with handling stuff like admin duties, fixing issues that come up, learning new things all while doing a regular schedule of programming assignments.
 -
 - : My weakness is: designing and photoshop

+- : I am more mature now (50) but still active like a young man I have no physical issues, still play sports, etc.  I started learing programming before the internet so I have a very broad scope of view point on projects, and what can and cannot be done.
+Once I get acclimated to your setup, I am definitely a goto guy you can leave in there by myself or the one you call when you need extra help figuring out a problem.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)